-Solu-medrol (methylprednisolone), a steroid, is the cornerstone of treatment and can be given both orally and intravenously, sometimes at the same time.
+Steroid methylprednisolone (brand name Solu-Medrol) is the cornerstone of treatment and can be given both orally and intravenously, sometimes at the same time.
 IV administration is started in order to maintain an oral dose or to decrease an oral dose.
 A patient may be currently tapering off of their oral steroids and experience a small flare.
 In this case the physician would administer a “pulse steroid” which is a few days of a high dose of intravenous steroid in order to maintain the oral dose or even taper off the oral dose.
 This is done because the side effects of intravenous steroids are often more temporary than those of oral steroids.

 Patients may experience “steroidal flush” of the skin due to vasodilation (dilation of the blood vessels).
 A steroid rash that looks like a series of tiny pinpricks may also occur around the face and back.
 These reactions are not regarded as a reason to stop steroid therapy, but patients should report their occurrence to their doctor.
 Headaches are the most common side effect of steroid therapy.
 Ms. Leff suggests that patients take the same over-the-counter medication they usually take for headaches before beginning steroid treatment.
 Other side effects of steroids are: mood swings and irritability especially when given a large dose; gastrointestinal problems such as nausea, bloating and diarrhea; insomnia and hair loss.
-Ms. Leff recommends eating a bland diet during administration of steroids and scheduling infusions early in the day to lessen interruptions in sleep patterns.
+Ms. Leff recommends eating a bland diet during administration of steroids and, when possible, scheduling infusions early in the day to lessen interruptions in sleep patterns.

 For the most part, the side effects of intravenous steroids will go away within a week after administration.
 However, some long-term side effects may be seen with both oral and intravenous steroid use.
 These side effects include cataracts, steroid-induced diabetes, and bone problems such as osteoporosis and avascular necrosis (AVN), a condition in which the bone dies due to inadequate blood supply.
 Patients on long-term steroid therapy should have eye exams and bone density tests.
 Individuals with steroid-induced diabetes will often go into remission (a temporary recovery or lessening of symptoms) if they watch their diet after ending steroid therapy.